tardisfromtornspace/Bridge-Commander/Documentation/DoctorWhoModReadme.txt

 === Changelong ===
+1.1.10
+* Potential bug fixing: Updated AdvArmourTechThree from 1.7 to 1.8, 1.8 is a tiny bit slower but it is far better for some KM installs where for some reason 1.7 might crash.
+If 1.7 did not crash for you, use the 1.7 script from previous versions instead.
 1.1.9
 * Bug fixing: updated RaceDalek and RaceTimeLord for issue that did not affect this mod, but could affect future changes to the mod.
 1.1.8